 As someone with small wrists, I will say that the Forerunner 255S is really comfortable to wear with its thinner strap.
 The nylon COROS band is also great, but it can be a little annoying after a shower or swim since it retains moisture for a bit.

-The Forerunner 255 also has a Music version that retails at $350 ($50 more than the non-music version).
-You can connect to Spotify Premium, Amazon Music, Deezer, or iHeartRadio.
+The Forerunner 255 also has a Music version that retails at $400 ($50 more than the non-music version).
+You can connect to Spotify Premium, Amazon Music, Deezer, or iHeartRadio to download your playlists.
 You can also download tunes and play music directly from your watch.
-While the APEX 2 can carry MP3 files, it currently can’t stream music, though that may change in a future update.
+While the APEX 2 can carry MP3 files, it currently can’t connect to any music apps.

 On the Forerunner 255 with Music, you’re able to get Audio Prompts for workout stats (like pace and lap number) over Bluetooth headphones.
 If you get the non-music version, you can get Audio Prompts from the Garmin Connect app on your phone.